marek-onPC/wp-blocks-jsx/readme.txt

 == Description ==

-GutenPlus is a WordPress extension plugin for Gutenberg editor.
+BlocksPlus is a WordPress extension plugin for Gutenberg editor.
 It provides new features and useful blocks to use right away on your page.
 You can use it freely as you want.
 Any suggestions can be made by GitHub or WordPress plugin’s page.
 As possible, new features and blocks will be implemented in the future.
-Entire source code is publicly available for review on [GitHub](https://github.com/marek-onPC/gutenplus).
+Entire source code is publicly available for review on [GitHub](https://github.com/marek-onPC/blocksplus).

 GitHub repository
 The plugin’s main cons are: